Skip to main content

 Sarcopenia the Quiet Loss of Muscle

-Your body begins to lose mass, a condition known as sarcopenia.
+Your body begins to lose skeletal muscle mass, a condition known as sarcopenia.
 Muscle is your primary metabolic engine.
 It is a reservoir of amino acids, a major site of glucose disposal, and a furnace that burns calories even at rest.

 The loss of this tissue slows your metabolic rate, reduces your strength, and impairs your body’s ability to manage blood sugar.
 The anabolic signals from testosterone that once maintained this vital tissue are now muted, leading to a gradual reduction in muscle fiber size and overall mass.
 This process directly contributes to the pervasive fatigue and decreased physical capacity many men on ADT experience.